Atlanta metro

 For most metro Atlanta homeowners, a 110+ mph wind rating matters more than Class 4 hail rating.
 The metro sees more severe wind than significant hail.
 Class 4 is still a reasonable upgrade in north-metro counties closer to the Tennessee Valley hail corridor (Cherokee, Forsyth) and in any household with an active hail-deductible discount available.
 Talk to your carrier before the project starts.

-What roof material is best for Atlanta?
+Which roof material works for Atlanta?

 For most homeowners: an architectural asphalt shingle with a 110+ mph wind rating, six-nail install pattern, and full balanced attic ventilation.
 Standing-seam metal is the longer-lifecycle choice for stay-forever owners and for contemporary architecture.
 Tile and slate appear on selected Buckhead and Druid Hills custom homes but are rare in the broader metro.